 Council Elections

-Chaired by our President, our Council is our main governing body, managing our income, funds, property and activities, and representing the Society and its members and to the wider statistical community.
+Chaired by our President, our Council is our main governing body, managing our income, funds, property and activities, and representing the Society and its members to the wider statistical community.
 Membership of the Council is made up of volunteers who are all fellows of the Society.

-At the end of 2024, six Council members will be stepping down from their position as their four-year term in office comes to an end.
+At the end of 2024, six Council members will step down from their position as their four-year term in office comes to an end.
 The Council has shortlisted eight candidates who have agreed to run in this year’s election and fill these six vacancies from 1 January 2025.
 Below are their biographies and statements.

 As per our usual cycle, the 2024 Council Election will run across a six-week window.
 The provisional dates for this year’s election are: